 Create your first campaign with the start and end dates as needed.
 To make the campaign open-ended, leave the end date blank.
 When the first campaign ends, the original baseline content is restored.

 Campaign Start Date and End Date must be defined by using the default Admin time zone, which is converted from the local time zone of each website.
 Consider an example where you have multiple websites in different time zones, but you want to start a campaign based on a US time zone.
 In this case, you must schedule a separate update for each local time zone, and set Start Date and End Date in converted from each local website time zone to the default Admin time zone.

 Create the second campaign, with the start and end dates as needed.
 The second campaign can be assigned to an entirely different time period.
 When creating multiple campaigns for the same asset, the campaigns cannot overlap.
 You can create as many campaigns as needed.

-All scheduled updates are applied consecutively, which means that any entity can have only one scheduled update at one point of time.
+All scheduled updates are applied consecutively, which means that any entity can have only one scheduled update at one time.
 Any scheduled update is applied to all store views within its time frame.
-As a result, an entity cannot have different scheduled updates for different store views at the same time.
+As a result, an entity cannot have a different scheduled update for different store views at the same time.
 All entity attribute values within all store views, which are not affected by the current scheduled update, are taken from the default values, and not from the previous scheduled update.